My Ex – Partner Refuses to Return my Power of Attorney, Can He Empty my Bank Account?

 Not only do you need to recover your old Power of Attorney, but you also need a new Power of Attorney.
 In that respect, I exclusively focus my practice on estate planning.
 And, I am happy to work with you to ensure your new document is safe and secure.
 I am glad to walk you through your estate planning options over the phone or in person.

-What Steps to Take When An Agent Won’t Return a Power of Attorney:
+In Conclusion: Agent Won’t Return a Power of Attorney